fragglet/tumba/README.md

 ## FAQ

 * **Why is there no support for password protected shares?** The old SMBv1 protocol is very insecure, especially earlier versions.
+The cryptography is essentially obsolete.
 I made a deliberate decision not to give the illusion of security that passwords would imply.
 Other methods such as firewalls can be used to restrict access to shares if desired, though if something is being shared that's important enough to *need* password protection, you should be using a different protocol.

 * **Why remove all the features of Samba?** Partly to make it a smaller and simpler codebase, partly to intentionally deter any use of the project for serious use cases.
 There are probably people out there still needing to use SMBv1 for various reasons and I do **not** want to end up supporting a full fork of Samba and its many, many features.
 This aims to do one thing and do it well, which is to share files with old machines.